alexsasfrance/OFID-framework/README.md

 ## Abstract

 This work introduces a conceptual framework addressing information accessibility in quantum systems.
 It proposes a possible constraint related to gravitationally induced decoherence and explores implications for black holes and quantum theory.
+This work contributes to the foundations of physics by proposing a conceptual framework based on limits of information accessibility.

 ## Keywords